srikanthmanda/aws-cloudformation-attributes/docs/index.md

 When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the resource name\.

+## AWS::SES::ContactList

+### Ref

+When you pass the logical ID of this resource to the intrinsic Ref function, Ref returns the resource name\.
+For example:

+`{ "Ref" : "ContactListName" }`

+For the Amazon SES ContactList, `Ref` returns the name of the contact list\.

 ## AWS::SES::ReceiptRule